GCSE Grade Boundaries 2024: The New Grading System Explained

 Breaking down an exam-style question in a Third Space Learning online revision lesson

 Exam boards strive to ensure that it is not easier or harder to achieve a particular grade from one year to the next.
-This means that if one paper is harder than the previous year, the grade boundaries are lowered to reflect this.
-This principle is called Comparable Outcomes.
+To do so, they use comparable outcomes.
+This means that if one paper is harder than the previous year, the grade boundaries are lower to reflect this.

 Senior examiners take into account a number of factors when deciding on grade boundaries.
 These include: